-Many companies had more than one facility impacted due to the wide swath covered by the storm.
-When those companies turned to their business continuity plans, they had some immediate problems.
+Many companies had more than one facility impacted due to the wide swath covered by Sandy When those companies turned to their BCPs, they had immediate problems.

+Work from Home

-Work from Home.
-Those who use workfrom-home as their primary work area recovery strategy came up short.
-The widespread power outages created by a 1,110-mile wide storm were unprecedented.
-Many of these outages lasted multiple days as well.
-Due to the reach of the storm, it was difficult for employees to travel even a reasonable distance in order to find power to work.
-This was due to the major loss of power over a wide geographical area, the difficulty in transportation (mass transit, cancelled flights, road damage, lack of gasoline), and in some cases, damage to employee homes.
+Those who use work-from-home as their primary work area recovery strategy came up short.
+The widespread power outages created by a 1,110mile wide storm were unprecedented.
+Many of these outages were for repeated days as well.
+Due to the reach area, the difficulty in transportation (mass transit, cancelled flights, road damage, lack of gasoline), and in some cases, damage to employee's homes.
 This slowed recovery.

-Damage at Multiple Locations.
+Damage at Multiple Locations

 Many large companies in the East have multiple nearby locations.
-Upon examination of their BCPs, many found their designated back-up site was too close to their primary site.
+Upon examination of their BCPs, many found their designated backup site was too close to their primary site.
 This left many companies scrambling when both their primary and back-up facilities were not available.

-Untested Recovery Strategies.
+Untested Recovery Strategies

 One common strategy I hear companies wanting to implement is "employee displacement."
 Simply put, take a "non-critical" employee and "displace" them, sitting a "critical" employee at their desk.
 Sounds great, right?
 Save money because the space is already there, and equipment is on the desk?
 Well, yes and no. What happens to those who are displaced?
 Do they get sent home on a paid vacation while others are toiling away?
-Most people during an emergency want to work and be a part of the recovery even if they are not in a "critical" position.
+Most people at time of emergency want to work and be a part of the recovery even if they are not in a "critical" position.
 And what about the equipment?
-Does the displaced staff's computer have the appropriate applications and capabilities for the critical employee?
+Does the displaced computer staff's have the appropriate applications and capabilities for the critical employee?
 Are there special phone needs, such as recording ability or VRU?
 If you have this strategy in your plan and have never tested it, beware!
-You are likely to have many issues when you try to implement it - it may not be the quick-and-easy solution you might think it is.
+You are likely to have many issues when you try to implement it - it may not be the quick-and-easy solution that you might think it is.

+"Follow the Sun"

-"Follow the Sun."
-Many global companies note in their BCPs that they will "transfer the book of business" to another company location at the time of a disaster.
+Many global companies note in their BCPs that they will "transfer the book of business" to another company location at time of disaster.
 A fabulous idea!
 However, this requires careful planning, along with well-documented processes and exercises to ensure that it will succeed.
+Some companies were caught flat-footed with untested "follow the sun" plans for recovery.